jerostax/Node-React_Emaily_App/README.md

 ### 7.2 - Separate in 2 sets of keys

 - Create 2 new files dev.js and prod.js inside the Config file
-- Dev mode : Cut & Paste the keys from the keys.js file inside of the new dev.js file (add the dev.js file to .gitignore)
+- Dev mode : Cut & Paste the keys from the keys.js file inside of the new dev.js file (add the dev.js file to .gitignore and remove the keys.js file from it)
 - In the file keys.js we're going to define the logic to know which set of keys we use (prod or dev) like so :

 ```js